roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-04 ****** bydawn1958© Mrs. Perkins beamed with satisfaction from attaining all the incriminating details and knew she had complete control over the beaten professor.
+Mrs. Perkins beamed with satisfaction from attaining all the incriminating details and knew she had complete control over the beaten professor.
 There was no way Kerri could afford to have the particulars made public and Laura pressed in for the kill.

  "I want your little ass naked and you down on your hands and knees in one minute," she said with a deadly serious tone.
 Laura had fantasized for years of dominating another woman and actually had a close girlfriend who taught her what to do.
 Her stomach was doing cartwheels in anticipation as she watched the teacher's willpower slowly dwindle until there was nothing left but strict obedience.